News & Highlights

 - Eva Garmendia receives the Best Poster Award by the Swedish Society of Microbiology – her poster is titled “Functional constraints on replacing an essential gene with its ancient and modern homologs”.

-- Our work is featured in Turkish nature and conservation magazine MAGMA.
+- New Press: Our work is featured in Turkish nature and conservation magazine MAGMA.

 - Bard College undergraduates start evolving our engineered ancient-modern E. coli bacteria as a part of their Evolution I Lab, lead by Prof. Gabriel Perron.
 Cool!